neilg63/ring360/README.md

 ```

 The *angle()* and *angle_f64()* methods calculate the shortest angle in degrees between two longitudes in a circle.
-Negative value indicate an anticlockwise offset from A to B, e.g. from 340º to 320º would be negative, while 350º to 10º would be positive.
+Negative values indicate an anticlockwise offset from A to B, e.g. from 340º to 320º would be negative, while 350º to 10º would be positive.
 ```rust
 let value_1 = 297.4;
 let longitude_1 = value_1.to_360();